-Bits Name Description [31] N Set to 1 if a comparison operation produces a less than result.
+Bits Name Function [31] N Set to 1 if a comparison operation produces a less than result.
 [30] Z Set to 1 if a comparison operation produces an equal result.
 [29] С Set to 1 if a comparison operation produces an equal, greater than, or unordered result.
 [28] V Set to 1 if a comparison operation produces an unordered result.
-[27] QC Set to 1 if an Advanced SIMD integer operation has saturated since 0 was last written to this bit.
+[27] Reserved UNK/SBZP.
 [26] AHP Alternative Half-Precision control bit: 0 IEEE half-precision format selected.
-1 Alternative half-precision format selected.
+1 Alternative half-precision.
 [25] DN Default NaN mode control bit: NaN operands propagate through to the output of a floating-point operation.
 1 Any operation involving one or more NaNs returns the Default NaN.
-Advanced SIMD arithmetic always uses the Default NaN setting, regardless of the value of the
+[24] FZ Flush-to-zero mode control bit: Flush-to-zero mode disabled.
+Behavior of the floating-point system is fully compliant with the IEEE 754 standard.
+1 Flush-to-zero mode enabled.